Here’s an overview and status update on the World Bank Group and its partners’ reconstruction efforts in Nepal after the 2015 earthquakes:

 National Reconstruction Authority

 A National Reconstruction Authority (NRA) was established in December, 2015.
 Since its inception, important progress has been achieved in terms of policies, legal procedures and direction – all of which are necessary to advance with reconstruction but were not in place before the NRA was established.
-The NRA is gradually expanding its presence in the 14 districts most affected by the earthquakes and it is still staffing itself, streamlining procedures and procuring equipment to effectively carry out its role.
+The NRA has expanded its presence in the 14 districts most affected the earthquakes and it is still staffing itself, streamlining procedures and procuring equipment to effectively carry out its role.
 The World Bank, with support from USAID, JICA, DFID and key I/NGOs, is providing technical and financial support to help build the NRA’s institutional capacity.